cloudfoundry/cf-deployment/README.md

 ### BOSH `cloud-config`
 `cf-deployment` assumes that
 you've uploaded a compatible [cloud-config](http://bosh.io/docs/cloud-config.html) to the BOSH director.
-The cloud-config produced by `bbl` is compatible by default.
+The cloud-config produced by `bbl` is compatible by default, which covers GCP and AWS.
-For IaaSs not supported by `bbl`, please refer to our IaaS-specific advice in the **Setup and Prerequisites** section above.
+For bosh-lite, you can use the cloud-config in the `bosh-lite` directory of this repo.
-If your IaaS is not listed there, we have not yet tested cf-deployment with it, and you may need to do some engineering work to figure out the right cloud config (and possibly ops files) to get it working for `cf-deployment`.
+We have not yet tested cf-deployment against other IaaSes, so you may need to do some engineering work to figure out the right cloud config (and possibly ops files) to get it working for `cf-deployment`.

 ### Deployment variables and the var-store